 Answer: No. If you were married with children and elected (with the spouse's consent) children-only coverage, the current spouse or a new spouse can never be covered under the plan.

 Question 7.
-If, as an eligible SBP participant, I am married with children at the time of retirement, and with my spouse's consent choose spouse-only coverage, may I elect child(ren) coverage in the future should my spouse predecease me?
+If, as an eligible SBP participant, I am married with children at the time of retirement, and with my spouse's consent choose spouse-only coverage, may I elect children coverage in the future should my spouse die before me?

-Answer: No. Once this election is made, it cannot be changed.
+Answer: No. Once an election is made, it cannot be changed.

 Question 1.
 Can I terminate SBP spouse coverage after I retire?

 Answer: Yes.
-A member participating in SBP, whether an active duty or Reserve retiree, may submit a request to voluntarily discontinue participation in SBP during a one-year period beginning on the second anniversary of the date of commencement of retired pay.
+You may submit a request to voluntarily discontinue participation in SBP during a one-year period beginning on the second anniversary of the date of commencement of retired pay.
 For the purposes of this policy, the date of commencement of retired pay is defined as the date the retiree became entitled to receive retired pay.
 Subsequent recall to active duty following retirement does not alter this date.

 Question 2.
 Can an insurable interest election be changed?

 Answer: Yes, to cover a newly acquired spouse or child.
 The change must take place within one year after marriage or acquiring a child anytime during the same year.
 An insurable interest election can also be canceled at any time except for an insurable interest election that covers a former spouse.
 No refund of payments are made at any time if an insurable interest election is canceled.